 Linked to WA, the University retains its absolute commitment to meeting the objectives set by Scottish Government under the Articulation agenda, noting this too is now subject to enhanced focus and prioritisation by the SFC, in line with ministerial expectations.
-With previous strategies having focused primarily on increasing the number of HN students progressing from the FE sector, the University has now set ambitious targets for the successful articulation of Scottish-domiciled HN entrants from college to degree level courses with advanced standing.
-The aim is to achieve 35% by 2020/21, rising form a baseline of 7% in 2016/17.
-The targets set will increase incrementally year on year, as the University seeks to support enhancement of articulation across the sector (refer to Appendix 2).
-The University is pursuing delivery of its targets under this agenda via a range of initiatives which include the following:
+In demonstrating this commitment, the University has agreed to more ambitious targets for the successful articulation of Scottish-domiciled HN entrants from college to degree level courses with advanced standing; noting that the number of students articulating with advanced standing has increased by 64% (14 to 23) from 2015/16 to 16/17, it will look to maintain this trajectory by pursuing more challenging targets over the coming years.
+The University is pursuing the Articulation agenda via a range of initiatives, including the following:

 - New Articulation Routes: throughout 2017/18, work has been ongoing to establish new articulation routes with both new and existing providers including Fife College, Forth Valley, and New College Lanarkshire resulting in the development of new routes linked to different disciplines, including Social Sciences, Biological Sciences and Engineering, to give examples.
 The University will continue these efforts into 2018-19.
 It should also be noted that a review of the University's current articulation agreements was undertaken over the last year to insure that all routes offer full credit transition.
-Where this is currently not possible due to a disparity in curricula, the University is working with college partners on models to deliver the additional content required, in the form of a Summer School bridging programme. - Summer School Programmes: the University has rolled out a number of Summer Schools for Access - most recently the Engineering Transitional Summer School, piloted in August 2017 - designed to better prepare articulating students for study in areas where there have previously been concerns over the level of student preparedness (see Case Study 3). - Articulation Day: the University held its second Articulation Day in December 2017, open to all College students from further education colleges across Scotland, with a view to providing an insight into what student life can hold for an articulating student at the University. - Access Programmes: the University launched two online Access Programmes, for Maths and English, to support students in entering PDGE Secondary Education programmes.
-These are flexible programmes, available online and nationally.
-In particular, the English SCQF 6 Online
+Where this is currently not possible due to a disparity in curricula, the University is working with college partners on models to deliver the additional content required, in the form of a Summer School bridging programme. - Summer School Bridging Programmes: the Engineering Transitional Summer School was piloted in August 2017.
+Due to its intensive nature, students were offered free accommodation and lunches for the duration of their course.
+It is notable, based on feedback from teaching staff, that students who attend Summer Schools have generally been considered better prepared for study, and for adapting to the non-academic environment, both key to delivering successful outcomes over the longer term.
+The University also received a wealth of positive feedback from participating students and, based on this success, the Summer School will now become compulsory for all students entering Engineering from an FE College from September 2018.
+In addition both Psychology and Accountancy intend to pilot summer schools in August 2018.
+More generally, Summer Schools have been a success across the board, and key to supporting students looking to make the transition into higher education from an FE background; in 2017, Summer Schools had a collective 86% conversation rate, equating to 39 from 45 students. - Articulation Day: the University held its second Articulation Day in December 2017, open to all College students from further education colleges across Scotland, with a view to providing an insight into what student life can hold for an articulating student at the University.